mbentley124/cse280/progress_report_1.md

 ### Cody Benkoski

 - Interested in Concurrent Persistent STL for C++, Uber for Tools, Campus Mapping.
 (0 Hours)
 - Explored an outside project based on using non-traditional means to geolocate devices, but found that the necessary data is not readily available on Lehigh's Grafana instance.
-The data available is too coarse to determine a specific individuals approximate location.
-(3 Hours) [proof](https://grafana.cc.lehigh.edu)
+(3 Hours)

+### Hansen Lukman

+-Interested in Concurrent Persistent STL for C++, Learning AI with the Unity Game Engine Projects

 Estimated time allocated this week: X Hrs

+### Joseph Malisov

+- Very interested in VR of the Lehigh Watershed, and also interested in Campus Mapping, Learning AI with the Unity Game Engine, Concurrent Persistent STL for C++.
+(1 hour)
+- Also intereted in potential outside project as described by Cody.